tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-2.md

 # Homework: Random Phrases-2

 ## Overview
 Simple.
-Just add a button to Random Phrases-1
+Just add a functional button to Random Phrases-1

 To do this assignment, you should have completed at least the 6th web app tutorial page - "JavaScript Events".